dafny-lang/dafny/docs/DafnyRef/Statements.md

 ```
 Without the `{:opaque}` attribute, the assertion is valid; with the attribute it cannot be proved because the body if the
 function is not visible.
 However if a `reveal f();` statement is inserted before the assertion, the proof succeeds.
-Note that the psuedo-function-call in the `reveal' statement is written without arguments.
+Note that the psuedo-function-call in the `reveal` statement is written without arguments.

 ## 20.21.
 Forall Statement {#sec-forall-statement}